Common types of cancer

 This is the procedure where a small sample of bone marrow is obtained from the iliac crest or sternum using a specially designed needle.
 The bone marrow aspirates are smeared and stained.
 The marrow slides are then examined by a haematologist or hematopathologist using a microscope, and a formal written report will follow.

-Acute Leukaemia Treatment: Principles and Steps
+Acute Leukaemia Treatment and Induction Therapy

 The aim of the treatment is to restore the normal synthesis of blood cells (haematopoiesis).
 At SJMC, our goal is to eliminate the predominant abnormal cells, which are the leukaemic cells or blasts, and allow normal cells to re-populate the marrow.
 This is achieved through the use of cytotoxic drugs, administered under the close supervision of our experienced specialists.